The rule of 7: How to get students to remember vocabulary more effectively

 Overall, it is up to you to manage the meetings that your learners have with the words and phrases that you teach.
 Think beyond the individual lesson, and bring vocabulary study out into the longer-term learning that your learners engage in across longer periods of time.
 It will produce long-term results in the end!

-Tom Garside is Director of Teacher Training for Language Point Teacher Education.
+Tom Garside is Director of Language Point Teacher Education.
 Language Point delivers the internationally recognised RQF level 5 Trinity CertTESOL in a totally online mode of study, and the new RQF level 6 Trinity College Certificate for Practising Teachers, a contextually-informed teacher development qualification for online and classroom language educators with a language proficiency of CEFR B2 and above.